jdavidleon/symfony_prueba_optimec/README.md

 ### Features
-* Create Categories
+* Create Categories.
-* Create Products whit category dependency
+* Create Products with category dependency.
-* List Produts And Categories allowing to organize alphabetically by columns
+* List Produts And Categories allowing to organize alphabetically by columns.
-* Allows to edit products and categories
+* Allows to edit products and categories.
-* Allows to eliminate products after confirmation
+* Allows to eliminate products after confirmation.
-* Allows to control the products by activating or deactivating the categories
+* Allows to control the products by activating or deactivating the categories.

 ### Pages
-There are 7 pagesof which 1 is the homepage and for both products and categories correspond pages to list, add and edit items.
+There are 7 pages of which 1 is the homepage and for both products and categories correspond to list pages, add and edit items.

-### Packages Included

 ### Requirements
-* PHP 5.6.4
+* PHP 5.5.9 or higher
 * MySQL